|Home Music Gigs News Gallery Contact Guestbook Links|

 read the full obituary here in the Living Tradition Magazine.

-Stephen's gig list has been updated with all the gigs so far for 2015 but there's always new stuff coming in so check out the gigs page for dates and venues.
+Stephen's gig list has been updated with all the gigs so far but there's always new stuff coming in so check out the gigs page for dates and venues.
 For more information contact us at firstname.lastname@example.org or fill in the form on the contact page

 © Stephen Quigg 2008